Nonclassicality of induced coherence without induced emission: Theory

 where $\eta$ has contributions from all even orders of $g'$, $G_{sp}$ has contributions from all odd orders of $g'$; $|\eta|\gg |G_{sp}|$ and $\phi=\phi_P-\phi_I$.
 It is important to note that Eq. (\ref{state-tot-no-ob-1}) provides an exact expression that is obtained without dropping any higher-order term; the terms containing even order of $g'$ in $\widehat{\mathscr{U}_2}\widehat{\mathscr{U}_1}$ yield the initial state $\ket{\psi_0}_{sp}$, and the terms containing odd order of $g'$ yield the state multiplied with $G_{sp}$.

-In order to calculate the photon counting rate at the camera, we need to determine the quantized electric field at the detector $D$ (after the beam splitter $BS$ in Fig. \ref{fig-ZWM}).
+In order to calculate the photon counting rate, we need to determine the quantized electric field at the detector, $D$ (placed after the beam splitter, $BS$, in Fig. \ref{fig-ZWM}).
 The positive frequency part of the field can be represented by

-where $\phi_S$ is the phase due to difference between the optical paths from $NL1$ and $NL2$ to $D$.
+where $\phi_S$ is the phase due to the difference between the optical paths from $NL1$ and $NL2$ to $D$.
 The photon counting rate at $D$ is then given by

-where $\widehat{E}_S^{(-)}=\{\widehat{E}_S^{(+)}\}^{\dag}$, $\phi_{in}=\phi_S+\phi+\pi/2$, the state $\ket{\Psi}$ is given by Eq. (\ref{state-tot-no-ob-1}), and we have dropped a constant multiplicative factor that depends on the detectors's efficiency.
-Once again note Eq. (\ref{R-at-det-no-ob-1}) gives an exact expression for the photon counting rate, i.e., \emph{no higher order term has been neglected}.
+where $\widehat{E}_S^{(-)}=\{\widehat{E}_S^{(+)}\}^{\dag}$, $\phi_{in}=\phi_S+\phi+\pi/2$, the state $\ket{\Psi_{sp}}$ is given by Eq. (\ref{state-tot-no-ob-1}), and we have dropped a constant multiplicative factor that depends on the detection efficiency.
+We note that Eq. (\ref{R-at-det-no-ob-1}) gives an exact expression for the photon counting rate, i.e. \emph{no higher order term has been neglected}.

-It is clear from Eq. (\ref{R-at-det-no-ob-1}) that the signal beams $S_1$ and $S_2$ creates a single-photon interference pattern at the detector $D$.
-This means the two signal beams are mutually coherent.
-Since occurrence of stimulated emission is forbidden (see discussions above), this mutual coherence in the lowest-order \cite{Note-corr-order} can only be explained from the indistinguishability of the paths for the signal photons arriving at the detector.
+It is clear from Eq. (\ref{R-at-det-no-ob-1}) that the signal beams $S_1$ and $S_2$ create a single-photon interference pattern at the detector $D$.
+This means that the two signal beams are mutually coherent.
+Since the occurrence of stimulated emission is forbidden (see discussions above), this mutual coherence in the lowest-order \cite{Note-corr-order} can only be explained from the indistinguishability of the paths for the signal photons arriving at the detector.

-The single-photon pump ensures that only one pair of down-converted photons exist in the system at a time.
-This fact is also justified by absence of terms with higher photon number in Eq. (\ref{state-tot-no-ob-1}).
-Since the signal modes generated by both crystals are never simultaneously occupied, there will be no coincidence count if one detects both signal beams (with appropriate delay) as shown in Fig. \ref{figb}.
+The single-photon pump ensures that only one pair of down-converted photons exists in the system.
+This fact is also justified by the absence of terms with higher photon number in Eq. (\ref{state-tot-no-ob-1}).
+Since the signal modes generated by both crystals are never simultaneously occupied, there will be no coincidence count if one detects both signal beams (Fig. \ref{figb}).
+This point is elaborated in the next section.